Radiation Exposure from X-rays in Children

 How is radiation exposure from X-rays treated in a child?

 Once the radiation exposure has happened, there is no way to treat it.
-You can only work towards minimizing the amount of radiation your child receives.
+You can only work towards minimizing the amount of radiation your child gets.

 Of course, if your child gets cancer later in life (possibly partly due to radiation exposure), this would need its own treatment.

-What are the possible complications of radiation exposure from X-rays in a child?
+What are possible complications of radiation exposure from X-rays in a child?

 The main risk of radiation exposure is developing cancer later in life.
-Researchers still aren’t quite sure how much radiation exposure increases your child’s future risk of cancer.
-For most children, radiation exposure to X-rays probably only increases their risk of cancer a very small amount, if at all.
+Researchers still aren’t quite sure how much radiation exposure raises your child’s future risk of cancer.
+For most children, radiation exposure to X-rays probably only raises their risk of cancer a very small amount, if at all.

 The chance of getting cancer increases with the amount of radiation exposure.
-A child who has had a few X-rays may not have any increased risk.
-A child who has had many CT scans is at greater risk of future cancer (though this may still be a relatively small increase in risk).
+A child who has had a few X-rays may not have any higher risk.
+A child who has had many CT scans is at greater risk of future cancer.
+But this may still be a relatively small increase in risk.
 Keep in mind that people get cancer for many reasons.
 Your child might get cancer later in life even if he or she hasn’t had any radiation exposure from X-rays.

 People exposed to large amounts of radiation all at once may get very sick and even die.
-(This might happen during a nuclear accident or bomb.)
-Radiation levels from medical tests (including X-rays) are much, much lower than this, and don’t cause such effects.
+This might happen during a nuclear accident or bomb.
+Radiation levels from medical tests (including X-rays) are much, much lower than this.
+They don’t cause such effects.

 What can I do to prevent radiation exposure from X-rays in my child?

-Sometimes, X-rays are necessary and of clear medical benefit.
-In these cases, the risks of not having an X-ray are clearly greater than any small risks of the X-ray itself.
-Still, it makes sense to minimize the amount of radiation your child receives.
+Sometimes, X-rays are needed and of clear health benefit.
+In these cases, the risks of not having an X-ray are greater than any small risks of the X-ray itself.
+Still, it makes sense to minimize the amount of radiation your child gets.
 To do this:

-- Only allow X-rays, fluoroscopy, or CT scans when there is a clear medical benefit to your child
+- Only allow X-rays, fluoroscopy, or CT scans when there is a clear health benefit to your child.